Children (0-12 years) Equipment

 Float Suits:

-Making sure your child is comfortable and safe at night and getting enough sleep yourself can be really challenging.
+Making your child comfortable and safe at night can be challenging.
+You also need to get enough sleep yourself.
 There are ideas to help with this:

 Whenever you are lifting your child, you need to take care to avoid injuring your back.
-Physios and occupational therapists (OTs) can provide advice on the best ways to lift and move your child.
+Physios and OTs can provide advice on the best ways to lift and move your child.
 They can also provide advice on equipment such as hoists.

-Many devices and systems are being developed and marketed generally which helps reduce costs and improve availability.
+Many devices and systems that will support your child are now on the general market.
+This helps reduce costs and improve availability.
 There is a huge range:

 - Computer software and hardware, such as voice recognition programmes and screen readers.